Liu Tingting (gymnast): 2013

 Liu's national senior level competition debut was at the 2013 Chinese National Championships.
 Representing the province of Guangdong, she qualified in fifth place at the all-around final and seventh place in the balance beam final.
 Initially, she qualified as the alternate in the floor exercise final, but ultimately entered the final after Jiang Tong withdrew.
 In the team final, Liu contributed counted scores on all four events and ultimately won the silver medal.
 She then placed sixth in the all-around final, where she was the top-scoring junior.
 She concluded the competition with an eighth-place finish in the balance beam final and a fifth in the floor exercise final.

-Lui also competed at the senior-level 2013 National Games, a multi-sport event with nearly 10,000 participating athletes, where she placed fourth with her provincial team.
+Liu also competed at the senior-level 2013 National Games, a multi-sport event with nearly 10,000 participating athletes, where she placed fourth with her provincial team.

 2014: Junior National Champion

 Liu made her international debut the following year at the 2014 Pacific Rim Championships in April, where she won a bronze medal with the team and qualified to all five junior individual finals.
 She recorded the fifth-highest total score in the junior individual all-around behind Bailie Key, Nia Dennis, and Norah Flatley of the United States and countrywoman Luo Huan, although after Flatley's exclusion due to the two-per-country rule she placed fourth.
 She then placed third in the junior uneven bars final behind Luo and Key and seventh in the junior vault, balance beam, and floor exercise finals.
 These championships were the first of many events throughout Liu and Luo's careers where they competed together, often placing closely in the all-around and event finals.

 Liu then competed at the senior-level 2014 Chinese National Championships in May.
 She led her provincial team to the silver medal, once again contributing counting scores on every event.
 Her vault and uneven bars scores were both top-five among all gymnasts in the team final.
 She then placed ninth in the individual all-around final, sixth in the uneven bars final, and fifth in the floor exercise final.
 She won her first individual national medal by placing third in the balance beam final behind Shang Chunsong and Bai Yawen.

 Liu dominated at her final competition of the year in June, the National Junior Championships.
 She won the all-around, uneven bars, and floor exercise titles, placed second on vault behind Liu Jinru, and second on balance beam behind Zhang Wenxin.